-Sub-zones Modification Pa (a) RR2.1 In addition to the Uses listed in 4.40 (b), Animal Care, Campground and Nursery will be allowed as a Permitted Uses.
-22 (b) RR2.2 Despite any other section of this Bylaw, the maximum permitted density of one of the parcels located within an eligible subdivision shall be two dwelling units provided the parcel is greater than 2.0 ha.
-Subdivi (C) RR2.3 (i) Despite 4.40(c), the maximum height for all buildings and structures shall be limited to 8.8 m to avoid operational impacts on the Nanaimo Airport.
-Part 5 Subdivision Regulations (ii) Subject to Part 5, no parcel having an area less than the applicable subdivision district may be created, and for the purposes of this subsection, "parcel" includes a lot created by deposit of a strata plan under the Strata Property Act (British Columbia) but excludes a bare land strata lot. ions Development Areas (d) RR2.4 (i) Despite 4.40(c) - Maximum Number and Size of Buildings and Structures, the maximum number of dwelling units per parcel shall be as follows: t6 ent Permit as
+Sub-zones Modification(s) (a) RR2.1 In addition to the Uses listed in 4.40 (b), Animal Care, Campground and Nursery will be allowed as a Permitted Uses. (b) RR2.2 Despite any other section of this Bylaw, the maximum permitted density of one of the parcels located within an eligible subdivision shall be two dwelling units provided the parcel is greater than 2.0 ha. (c) RR2.3 (i) Despite 4.40(c), the maximum height for all buildings and structures shall be limited to 8.8 m to avoid operational impacts on the Nanaimo Airport. (ii) Subject to Part 5, no parcel having an area less than the applicable subdivision district may be created, and for the purposes of this subsection, "parcel" includes a lot created by deposit of a strata plan under the Strata Property Act (British Columbia) but excludes a bare land strata lot. (d) RR2.4 (i) Despite 4.40(c) - Maximum Number and Size of Buildings and Structures, the maximum number of dwelling units per parcel shall be as follows: